Austin Daye: New Taipei Kings (2022–2023)

 On November 16, 2022, it was announced that the New Taipei Kings of the P. League+ had signed with Daye.

-Victoria Libertas Pesaro (2023–present)
+Victoria Libertas Pesaro (2023)

-On March 8, 2023, he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
+On March 8, 2023, Daye signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+New Taipei Kings (2024–present)

+On July 29, 2024, Daye had re-signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).

+On August 14, 2025, Daye re-signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).